GitOps with ArgoCD: Building Cloud Infrastructure on Linode and OCI

 }

-Step 3: GitOps
+Step 3: Implementing GitOps with ArgoCD

 Last year during a work conference, I was introduced to ArgoCD.
 A solution to implement GitOps on Kubernetes clusters.